filiph/filiphnet/src/flutter-performance/pages/Index.md

 publish: true
 ---

 Hi, I'm Filip.
-I worked on the Dart and Flutter teams at Google between 2016 and 2021, and I've been involved in Flutter performance for over 7 years now.
-You may remember me from the official Flutter YouTube channel.
+I worked on the Dart and Flutter teams at Google between 2016 and 2021, and I've been involved in Flutter performance, specifically, for over 7 years now.
+I've helped a few Flutter startups from performance-related trouble, and I've done more than my share of education and outreach.

 ![[Screenshot 2025-03-03 at 10.47.48 1.png]]

-Some of the veterans of Flutter development might know my Flutter performance talk at Flutter Europe 2020 or maybe they've read my old Medium.com articles on performance testing and raster thread optimization.
+You may recognize my face from the official Flutter YouTube channel.
+Some of the veterans of Flutter development might remember my Flutter performance talk at Flutter Europe 2020 or maybe they've read my old Medium.com articles on performance testing and raster thread optimization.

 <!-- Flutter Europe 2020](https://www.youtube.com/watch?v=SQcmrl_NkqY) -->